Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 ## Choosing between AI Engine and HLS Implementations
 The choice of which engine (AI or DSP) to use for implementing a specific function in your design or application is not always a simple one.
 This decision should be taken based on specific requirements of your application with respect to performance requirements and resources.
 There are some high-level guidelines which can help with architecting your design to a Xilinx Versal device with AI Engines.
 For example, small functions with modest amounts of computation will most likely be more efficient targeting the PL and DSP Engines.
-However, as the computational needs start to increase, moving those functions to the AI Engine will provide better efficiency.
+However, as the computational FIR_AIE_64_TAPS_xpe_power.PNGneeds start to increase, moving those functions to the AI Engine will provide better efficiency.

 It is important not to take that decision in isolation at the function level, but to look at the problem in relation to the complete dataflow path.
 For instance, an inefficient function implemented in the AI Engine may offer better total efficiency when preceded and followed in the dataflow by large amounts of efficient compute functions.
 It is likely that it will offer overall better throughput and latency than moving the data to the PL for that specific function and back into the AI Engine array.

-For this discussion, computational efficiency is defined as the throughput (Msamples/sec) divided by power (W), and can only be used to compare designs that are identical from a functional standpoint.
+For this discussion, computational efficiency is defined as the throughput (Mamples/sec) divided by power (W), and can only be used to compare designs that are identical from a functional standpoint.
 Given two identical designs with identical throughputs,for the purpose this tutorial, the one using less power is considered the better solution.

 Typically, one of the first steps of a design is deciding on an architecture/implementation to meet throughput and latency targets.
 This architecture/implementation choice generally determines the resources used and power consumed, which may also be required to meet specific targets.